Amanda-Palenchar/KIPP_Performance_Task/README.md

 ![cleaning](Images/cleaning.png)

 ## Growth Data Analysis
 Below are tables showing the mean typical growth for math and reading broken down by various identifiers (school, grade level, and program).
-A t-test was used between the typical mean growth and the actual mean growth to determine whether results were statistically significant and whether results met or were above or below expectations.
+Multiple t-tests were used in R between the typical mean growth and the actual mean growth to determine whether results were statistically significant and whether results met or were above or below expectations.

 ![stat_tests_1](Images/stat_tests_1.png)